-By April 7, we ask you to send a working version of your implementation written in C together with a PDF file containing the eight plots corresponding to the parameter settings and an explanation of what each plot shows.
+By March 27, we ask you to send a working version of your implementation written in C together with a Makefile and a PDF file containing the eight plots corresponding to the parameter settings and an explanation of what each plot shows.
 The assignment must be done individually.
+Plagiarism in your submission will lead to a grade 0 immediately if detected.
 Ensure that you mention your name and student number in your source code and PDF file.
-Submit your work by e-mail to harryw (at) liacs (dot) nl, make sure the subject is equal to "Networking 2017 bonus assignment" and include your name and student ID in the e-mail.
+Submit your work by e-mail to netwerken2018@gmail.com, make sure the subject is equal to "Netwerken 2018 assignment 1" and include your name and student ID in the e-mail.